Fibank's Digital Event Zone Triumphed At The International Engage Awards

 The financial institution made it to the finals in three categories of the prestigious British awards for excellence in marketing and sales

-Fibank's Digital Event Zone project was the winner in the Best Customer Marketing Strategy category of UK's prestigious Engage Awards .
+SOFIA, BULGARIA, December 2, 2024 /EINPresswire / -- Fibank 's Digital Event Zone project was the winner in the Best Customer Marketing Strategy category of UK's prestigious Engage Awards.
 The Bulgarian bank was the first financial institution from Eastern Europe to reach the finals of the UK's only Awards programme celebrating achievements across customer, employee, sales and marketing engagement.
 The new digital zone for fast and modern service also ranked Fibank among the finalists in two more categories: Employee engagement in customer service and Overall customer experience excellence.

 "We are extremely proud of the results achieved through our efforts in creating the Digital Event Zone.
 Our goal was to deliver a new type of customer experience that reflects technological advancements and prioritizes customer satisfaction.
 By combining innovations in digital financial services with exceptional customer service, a hallmark of our bank, we developed a strategy that sets new benchmarks.
 This award is yet another testament to the high standards we uphold in our work.
 It is a recognition shared with all our colleagues who contributed to bringing this idea to life", commented Ilona Staneva, Director of Marketing and Advertising at Fibank.